Sandstone Interlocking Basement Floor Tiles (EDGE: Grouted). Easy basement flooring option that can be installed by a home owner or handyman.

 The Vinyl Top Sandstone interlocking basement floor tiles offer the class and elegance that homeowners want for their basement.
 Each tile has an attractive beveled edge on all four sides that creates the appearance of a grouted floor.
 The tile features a convenient loop-to-peg interlocking system making installation a quick and easy DIY flooring project.

 These tiles provide a comfortable surface for walking.
 You may install these basement tiles over chipped or uneven concrete.
 They may also be installed over any flat surface, including carpet, vinyl or concrete.
-The strong polymer (plastic) base creates a thermal barrier while also allowing ventilation for humid basements.
+The robust polymer (plastic) base creates a thermal barrier while also allowing ventilation for humid basements.
 When the tiles are installed over a concrete surface that is sloped for drainage, the grid structure allows water to flow to the drain.

 Sandstone Interlocking Basement Tiles (Grouted Edge)